Trading Bitcoin, Ethereum or Litecoin explained

 Why do we suggest the first point?
 Well, because the point of a decentralized currency is, that one can be his own bank!
 And one has full control over his cryptocurrencies.

 Summary on cryptotrading

 Follow our (and your own) rules and you will be able to take advantage over the people who don’t.
-Also, you will be able to detect which crypto-coins are scams and which have potential to skyrocket like bitcoin.
+Also, you will be able to detect which cryptocurrencies are scams and which have potential to skyrocket like Bitcoin.
 This shall be a journey, which we will take with you, where we will try to find the safest and most promising opportunities on the crypto-market!

 As a conclusion you need to be careful where you invest – and don’t forget: never invest what you can’t afford to lose.